aksommerville/fullmoon4/README.md

 - [ ] verify: Map tilesheet must be before neighbors, for crow's edge detection.
 - [ ] verify: Non-adjacent maps with 'hero' must have an intervening 'saveto' on any possible path.
 - - Otherwise there's a map that could save to two different places depending on history.
-- [ ] verify: I believe this is only looking at demo maps?
+- [x] verify: I believe this is only looking at demo maps?
 Need it to run against both sets, separately.
-- [x] Filter resources by qualifier, see src/tool/mkdata/packArchive.js ...already exists, see "qfilter" in mkdatac
-- [x] Translation.
-- [x] Once saving works: Consider "Are you sure?" for New Game when a save file exists. ...not worth the trouble
-- [x] bigpc: Drop "-drivers" from config keys.
-Just "--video=glx,drm" etc should do. (check all makefiles)
+- [x] verify: Add hard-coded resources. ...this will be an ongoing effort.
+- [ ] choose-a-door map ID 51 in demo, unsure in full, did i even make it there yet?
+Can we somehow not hard-code that ID?

 ### Full Maps